hbons/org.sparkleshare.SparkleShare/README.md

 flatpak --user install sparkleshare org.sparkleshare.SparkleShare
 ```

-You can now start SparkleShare from the apps menu.
+You can now start SparkleShare from the apps menu or by running `flatpak run org.sparkleshare.SparkleShare`.